Water Powered Motorcycle - ‘Moto Power H2O’

 |18 January 2016|

 It took Richardo just a little knowledge in mechanics and a little bit of basic chemistry to convert his 1993 Honda NX200 into a water-powered motorcycle – he's calling it the ‘Moto Power H2O’.
-The heart of the motorcycle is a car battery along with the principles of the electrolysis process, whereby electric power breaks down water molecules, converting them in Hydrogen and Oxygen.
+The heart of the motorcycle is a car battery along with the principles of the electrolysis process, whereby electric power breaks down water molecules, converting them into Hydrogen and Oxygen.
 The produced Hydrogen is then used as the combustive power that is used to run the motorbike engine.

 This is a new innovation that can only be understood from the organic chemistry perspective.
 Richardos' explanation of how the engine works, one gets the feeling that this is a completely new technology, he describes it